by Justine Deputy

 - Talula’s Table: They always have at least one sandwich I can eat that doesn’t contain allergens.

-- Snap Custom Pizza: Let them know that you have an allergy and they will take precautions to prevent contact with allergens.
+- MOD Pizza: Let them know that you have an allergy or food intolerance and they will take precautions to prevent contact with allergens.
 They said they do not use soy in their cooking; you can call to confirm about specific items.

 - Whole Foods: All hot bar and salad bar items are labeled and staff in other areas are knowledgeable.